Consumer advocacy in the year so far

 Creating better food systems as cost-of-living crisis escalates

-As the cost-of-living crisis escalates worldwide, Consumers International has been asked to join the United Nations Secretary General’s new Global Crisis Response Group, to help develop and support a co-ordinated response as the crisis escalates.
+Consumers International has been asked to join the United Nations Secretary General’s new Global Crisis Response Group, to develop and support a co-ordinated response to the cost-of-living crisis.
 Through this group, we will provide unique insight into the challenges facing consumers worldwide and call for measures to protect consumer access to food, energy and other basic needs.

 We also brought Members together in a discussion featuring David Nabarro, Co-Lead of the Food Workstream at the UN Global Crisis Response Group to talk about the response and the ways the consumer voice can inform and ensure its success.
 Our Members, the Foundations of Consumers, Thailand and Consumer, New Zealand told their inspiring stories of how they have delivered change in reforming national food systems.